-The Australia-China bilateral relationship is extensive and continues to grow in breadth and depth.
-It is based on strong economic and trade complementarities and assisted by a comprehensive program of high level visits and wide-ranging cooperation activities.
+The Australia-China bilateral relationship is based on strong economic and trade complementarities, a comprehensive program of high-level visits and wide-ranging cooperation.

 Our bilateral political engagement is extensive, though both sides acknowledge that Australia and China have different histories, societies and political systems, as well as differences of view on some important issues.
-Both are committed to constructively managing differences if and when they arise.
+Both Australia and China are committed to constructively managing differences if and when they arise.
 Australia adheres to its one-China policy, which means it does not recognise Taiwan as a country.
-We maintain unofficial contacts with Taiwan primarily to promote our legitimate economic, trade and cultural interests.
+We maintain unofficial contacts with Taiwan promoting economic, trade and cultural interests.

-Australia's growing diplomatic network in China is one of our most extensive.
-It includes the embassy in Beijing and consulates in Shanghai, Guangzhou, Chengdu and Hong Kong.
+Australia's growing diplomatic network in China includes the embassy in Beijing and consulates in Shanghai, Guangzhou, Chengdu and Hong Kong.
 There are also 11 Austrade offices across greater China, assisting Australian businesses to enter markets and promote Australia as an investment, tourism and education destination.
-Australian state governments are also widely represented in China's leading commercial centres.
+Australian state governments are represented in China's leading commercial centres.
 Australia and China share over 80 sister-state/province and sister-city relationships.

 The breadth of the bilateral relationship is also demonstrated by the range of consultation mechanisms that Australia and China have established to advance cooperation and manage differences.
 Under the Australia-China comprehensive strategic partnership, the apex of this structure is the annual leaders’ meeting between our Prime Minister and the Chinese Premier.
-Other dialogues cover bilateral, regional and global issues, including trade and economic cooperation, defence, regional security, disarmament, development cooperation, human rights, climate change and consular matters.
+Other dialogues cover bilateral, regional and global issues, including foreign and strategic relations, trade and economic cooperation, international security, human rights, development cooperation, climate change and consular matters.

-Our defence engagement with China aims to improve mutual understanding, foster open communication and enhance cooperation.
-Over the past few years, we have strengthened our defence relationship with China through senior-level dialogue, educational exchanges, reciprocal naval ship visits, and humanitarian assistance and disaster relief exercises.
+Our international security engagement with China aims to improve mutual understanding, foster open communication and enhance cooperation.
+We have strengthened our defence relationship with China through senior-level dialogue, educational exchanges, reciprocal naval ship visits, and humanitarian assistance and disaster relief exercises.

-Our approach to managing differences on human rights in China aims at being constructive and is based on dialogue.
+Australia’s approach to managing differences on human rights in China aims to be constructive and is based on dialogue.
 The Australia-China Human Rights Dialogue is an important forum for frank exchanges on human rights and for identifying areas where Australia can help China implement international human rights standards, including through our human rights technical cooperation program.
-The most recent round of our bilateral Human Rights Dialogue took place in Beijing on 20 February 2014.
-We raised a wide range of issues including freedom of expression, freedom of religion, treatment of political prisoners and ethnic minorities, Tibet, torture, the death penalty, women's and children's rights, and the rights of legal practitioners and civil rights activists.
+Australia raises a wide range of issues with China including freedom of expression, freedom of religion, treatment of political prisoners and ethnic minorities, Tibet, torture, the death penalty, women's and children's rights, and the rights of legal practitioners and civil rights activists.

 Australia has largely phased out bilateral aid to China.
-A small number of ongoing projects provide targeted assistance, including the long-running human rights technical cooperation program and a program helping to strengthen the health system in the Tibet Autonomous Region.
-In recognition of China’s growing role as an aid donor, Australia and China signed the Memorandum of Understanding (MoU) for a Development Cooperation Partnership in 2013.
-The MoU allows Australia and China to work together to explore practical means to strengthen cooperation and collaboration, and achieve shared objectives on issues of global or regional importance.
-The first project under the MoU, targeting malaria in Papua New Guinea, is expected to begin implementation in 2015.
+A small number of ongoing projects provide targeted assistance, including a human rights technical cooperation program and a program helping to strengthen the health system in the Tibet Autonomous Region.
+In recognition of China’s growing role as an aid donor, Australia and China signed a Memorandum of Understanding (MoU) for a Development Cooperation Partnership in 2013.
+The MoU facilitates Australia and China cooperating on shared objectives.
+The first project under the MoU, targeting malaria in Papua New Guinea, began in 2016.

 People to people links

-China has agreed to be involved in the New Colombo Plan from 2015, which will encourage an increased two-way flow of students between our countries.
-The initiative will help to lift knowledge of China in Australia and strengthen people-to-people and institutional relationships, through study and internships undertaken by Australian undergraduate students in the region.
+In the other direction, China is a key destination for the New Colombo Plan from 2015, encouraging increased flows of students between our countries.
+The initiative will help to lift knowledge of China in Australia and strengthen people-to-people and institutional relationships, through study and internships undertaken by Australian undergraduate students.

 Australia-China engagement in education, science, business and culture brings significant economic, social and cultural dividends to both countries and adds value to the bilateral relationship.
 The Australia-China Council (ACC) promotes such engagement.
 The ACC was established by the Government in 1978 to foster people-to-people relations between Australia and China.